|Nutrition Facts (per serving)|

 In some areas of the United States, you can get ready-made dough for tamales, either fresh from a tortilla factory or in the refrigerated section of the supermarket.
-If you don’t live in such a place—or if you just want to make your tamales completely from scratch—use this basic recipe.
+If you don’t live in such a place—or just want to make your tamales completely from scratch—use this basic recipe.
 It calls for masa harina, a commercial corn flour product that is used to make tortillas, tamales, and many other Mexican and Central American foods.
-Some brands include Maseca and Bob's Red Mill, which are easily to find in most supermarkets.
+Some brands include Maseca and Bob's Red Mill, which are easy to find in most supermarkets.

 The number of tamales that you will be able to make with this recipe will depend upon the size of the tamales and the quantity of filling used in each one.

 Note: Masa harina (which translates as “dough flour”) is the dry product; masa is “dough” and is what you have after rehydrating the flour.
 Sometimes you may see masa harina labeled as "instant," which is to indicate that it comes together instantly when you add water.
 Making masa for tamales is as simple as that.

 6 cups masa harina